To check laboratory hours over the holiday season, please CLICK HERE.

 Oligonucleotides are short strands of DNA or RNA molecules that are widely in research, forensics, and genetic testing.
 The use of the word oligo has widely replaced the use of 'DNA oligonucleotide'.
 The term oligonucleotide is derived from the Greek word 'oligo', which means few, and nucleotide, which indicates the building blocks of nucleic acids.
 These oligos, which can have custom sequences, are chemically manufactured and sold to researchers.
 While typically oligo is used as a prefix to indicate a few, the limits in case of oligonucleotides have not been precisely defined.
 Eurofins Genomics has chemically synthesize oligomers of lengths ranging from 5 to 200 nucleotides (nt).

-Synthetic oligos vary in appearance depending on a large number of factors.
+Overall, synthetic oligos vary in appearance depending on a large number of factors.
 The lyophilized oligo may appear dry or oily with a clear, white, or brownish color.
-A colored product is not a sign of impurities and should not be a cause for concern.
+High concentration may also add color, as covered above.
+In conclusion, a colored product is not a sign of impurities and should not be a cause for concern.
 All of Eurofins Genomics’s oligo products meet strict quality control standards before being shipped to our customers.

 Unmodified oligos are stable molecules and can be used for at least 12 months after purchase when stored at –20 °C. For long-term storage, oligos should be stored dry at –20 °C. If numerous experiments are planned using the same oligo, aliquot the oligo sample, dry all aliquots, and store at –20 °C. If the oligos are stored wet, avoid repeated freeze-thaw cycles as this process can lead to physical degradation of the oligo.
 Oligos generally last longer in TE than in water.
 Careful handling is recommended to avoid the possibility of contamination with nucleases or bacteria.